 Spend some time thinking through how you’ll respond if the person reacts emotionally to the feedback.
 Focus on steadying your breathing, and acknowledging their emotions will go a long way toward keeping both of you calm and the conversation productive.

 Make sure the person understands that they are not inherently flawed because they made a mistake or did something differently than you needed to be done.
 It’s that feeling that can make feedback destructive.

 Choose words that make it clear you’re talking not about the person, but their actions and results.
 When you do this, the feedback will be easier to absorb, and the person will tend to be less defensive.

 Also, remember that the vast majority of performance issues can be attributed to systems or processes.

 When you enter the conversation with that perspective, the other person will understand that you are looking for a solution to a problem versus a person to put on the chopping block.

 Lectures are destructive; conversations are constructive.
 Clearly explain the situation and then be open to listening to the other person’s version of what happened or explanation of why it happened.

 Often, less equals more.
-So speak less and listen more.
+So, speak less and listen more.
 When you do speak, ask questions rather than making statements.
 These two aspects create an open dialogue, which is a key trait of constructive feedback.

-It may seem that this one would go without saying, but more often than not, these conversations happen in earshot of others.
+It may seem that this one would go without saying, but more often than not, these conversations happen within earshot of others.
 Supervisors don’t want to make a “big deal” about the issue by asking to speak with the person privately.

 Once you’ve thought through the five points above, consider one last thing.
 Make sure your words land softly and clearly.